UBC-DSCI/introduction-to-datascience-python/source/reading.md

 > **Note:** It is also normal and expected that \index{warning} a message is
 > printed out after using
 > the `read_csv` and related functions.
 This message lets you know the data types
-> of each of the columns that R inferred while reading the data into R.  In the
+> of each of the columns that Python inferred while reading the data into Python.
+In the
 > future when we use this and related functions to load data in this book, we will
 > silence these messages to help with the readability of the book.